 Spider veins are the smaller “cousins” of varicose veins.
 They are thinner and narrower than varicose veins, and gained their name because they often form web-like patterns that resemble spiders’ webs.
 Spider veins can be blue, purple or red in color, but generally they don’t protrude above the normal surface of the skin the way varicose veins do.
 They most commonly appear on the surface of the skin on the ankles and legs, although they may also appear on the arms or neck.
+Our New Jersey Spider Vein Removal clinic offers a non-invasive solution for treating unsightly veins.

 Although spider veins are not as large as varicose veins, they are a sign of vein disease and a compromised circulatory system.
 Thus they can cause some of the same side effects as varicose veins – swollen legs, chronic tiredness and weakness, and an impaired immune system.
 Left untreated, they are not only a cosmetic problem, but increase your risk of heart disease, stroke, and diabetes.